splunk/splunk-add-on-google-drive/README.md

     prompt.
 3. Go back to the input you created above and disable and reenable it to kick off the modular input process immediately.

+## Case Study
+For a case study showcasing the application of this add-on, see the [Splunk Reference App - PAS](https://github.com/splunk/splunk-ref-pas-code) and the accompanying [Splunk Developer Guidance](http://dev.splunk.com/goto/devguide)

+## License
+The Splunk Add-on for Google Drive is licensed under the Apache License 2.0.
+Details can be found in the [LICENSE page](http://www.apache.org/licenses/LICENSE-2.0).